 As a professional choreographer, our industry has a standard method for warming students up.
 We take turns isolating various parts of our bodies to ʻwarm them upʼ; our heads, shoulders, arms, hips, and legs.
 Then we might move on to cardio or intense stretching.

-Working in the ﬁeld of special needs however, this method isnʼt always feasible.
+Working in the ﬁeld of developmental disabilities however, this method isnʼt always feasible.
 Plus, it isnʼt as interesting as it could be.

 Thatʼs how 4th Wall created a better and more engaging warm-up method.
 It engages more parts of the brain, can often scaffold real-world concepts, and is a lot more fun!
 What is it?
 Acting to music.
 Pick an upbeat song.
 Then we “do” things such as go to the grocery store: